 As a result, DOD plans to move forward with the test program for the AHW.
 It has now scheduled a flight experiment of a "scaled" version of the Advanced Hypersonic Weapon for 2017, with a second planned in 2019.
-According to the FY2017 budget request, DOD will use FY2017 funds to "finalize manufacturing and testing" of both hypersonic glide body and the booster that will be used in the first test.
-FY2017 funding will also support industry development of a booster for the second flight test test.
+According to the FY2017 budget request, DOD planned to use FY2017 funds to "finalize manufacturing and testing" of both hypersonic glide body and the booster that will be used in the first test.
+The funds requested for FY2017 also supported industry development of a booster for the second flight test.
+The funds requested for FY2018 will be used to complete the testing of hypersonic glide body and the booster that will be used in the first test and to begin manufacturing the booster that will be used in the second test.